Einsteinish/Gauss-Riemann-I/README.md

 In short, a triangle's angular excess, a vector's holonomy, and the integral of Gaussian curvature are all different ways of looking at the same phenomenon.
 The fact that a surface is curved reveals itself equally through the angles of a triangle, through the rotation of a vector carried around a loop, and through the sum of curvature values.

-[^parallel-transport]: To see an illustration of parallel transport on the Earth, see: [Parallel Transport on the Earth](https://link.springer.com/chapter/10.1007/978-3-319-39799-3_5/figures/16).

 ---